clientIO/joint/README.md

 ## Documentation

-The source for the *JointJS* documentation (plus *Geometry* and *Vectorizer* libraries) are included in this repository; see the `packages/joint-core/docs` directory.
+The source files for the *JointJS* documentation (plus *Geometry* and *Vectorizer* libraries) are included in this repository; see the `packages/joint-core/docs` directory.
 The documentation can be built into stand-alone HTML documents like this:
 ```bash
 npm run build:docs
 ```